Reactions module lets you improve conversion rates by personalizing your website to every visitor.

 - change a class of an HTML element

-Remember however, that the functions and variables cannot be set with “let” or “const” keywords.
+Remember, that functions and variables cannot be set with “let” or “const” keywords.
 They must be accessible from the window object.